Selectively Answering Ambiguous Questions: Ambiguous Questions

 \section{Ambiguous Questions}

 Questions can be ambiguous for a variety of reasons.
-Language is highly context-sensitive so when some of the that context is missing, some important meaning can be lost.
+Language is highly context-sensitive and meaning can be lost when context is missing.
 Often, interlocutors fail to clearly translate their intent into unambiguous language.
-Alternatively, ambiguous question can occur due to a lack of alignment between interlocutors at some higher level of abstraction.
+Alternatively, ambiguity occurs due to a lack of alignment between interlocutors at a higher level of abstraction.
 Regardless of its origin, ambiguous questions give rise to denotational uncertainty, which we can conceptualize as a latent distribution over interpretations.

-When questions can be ambiguous (as in many practical settings like search or chat), calibration is more difficult because uncertainty may be epistemic, denotational, or both.
+Realistic scenarios such as search and chat frequently contain ambiguous questions, which makes calibration more difficult because uncertainty may be epistemic, denotational, or both.
 Our approach will again involve sampling: this time over both interpretations and answers.
+Note that in this case, the approach has some similarity to self-consistency \citep{wang2022self}, as we compute sampling-based confidence scores over the final answers regardless of the exact interpretation.